Home Backtesting and trading How To Become A Successful Quant Trader in 2024 (Can You Be...

-What is a quant?
+What is a quant trader?

 While many quants are hired and work for a salary and bonus, which might be smart given the moat surrounding an institution with lots of capital and computer resources, many would rather work or trade for themselves.

-Many like to think of quants as someone with a Ph.D. degree in math or physics, but you are just as much a quant if you have no degree but still use lesser advanced formulas and tools.
+Many like to think of quants as someone with a Ph.D. degree in math or physics, but you are just as much a quant if you have no degree but still use less advanced formulas and tools.

 Is it essential to understand value at risk (VaR) and kurtosis?
 Luckily, no, but you need to understand negatively skewed trading strategies, win-ratio, and profit factor.

 What is quant trading?
-What does a quant trader do?

-Quants pour over data to find irregularities or inefficiencies not explained by chance or randomness.
+Quant trading is about pouring over data to find irregularities or inefficiencies not explained by chance or randomness.
 The process involves automation: when a tradeable strategy is found and passes rigid testing for randomness, the execution is done automatically via software connected to the broker.
-Everyone can make automated systems and we have described it in detail in our Amibroker course.
+Everyone can make automated systems; we have described it in detail in our Amibroker course.

 Are quants data miners?

-Data mining is when you look for patterns, correlations, and relationships in data sets to predict outcomes.
-If you try hard enough and test all possible outcomes, you will surely find something that seems to work.
 The huge increase in computational power means a computer can be fed with hundreds of variables and run billions of simulations looking for patterns during just a few hours.
-Surely something that works pops up by doing it this way.
+Surely, something that works pops up by doing it this way.

 But is the result due to a real inefficiency, or does it happen because of a specific market cycle, randomness, or chance?
-Just because something has “worked” in the past doesn’t mean it has any real predictive value and will hold up in the future.
+Just because something has worked in the past doesn’t mean it has any real predictive value and will hold up in the future.

 All quants suffer from data mining, but hopefully, the out-of-sample test can filter out the bad from the good.